tstone43/Azure_Terraform/VM_with_Virtual_Network/readme.md

 ## How to Assign Service Principal to Access Policy in Existing Key Vault in Azure CLI
 1. Make sure the account that you are logged with to Azure CLI is granted rights to the Key Vault through Access Policy
 2. I have already configured secrets called "WinVMUser" and "WinVMPassword" in my Key Vault.
-I can now verify my access to these secrets with this command:
+I can now verify my access to these secrets with this command:<br/>
     **az keyvault secret list --vault-name "[KeyVault Name]"**
-3. Now I need to assign a Key Vault Access Policy to the Service Principal I created and this can be done with the following command:
+3. Now I need to assign a Key Vault Access Policy to the Service Principal I created and this can be done with the following command:<br/>
     **az keyvault set-policy --name "[KeyVault Name]" --spn [Client ID for Service Principal] --secret-permissions get**

 ## Importing Existing Resource Group and Key Vault into Terraform State
 1. Add the configuration for your existing Resource Group and existing Key Vault to your main.tf file.
-2. Terraform syntax for importing existing resource in Azure is like this terraform import **[Terraform Resource Name].[Resource Label] [Azure Resource ID]**
+2. Terraform syntax for importing existing resource in Azure is like this:<br/> **terraform import **[Terraform Resource Name].[Resource Label] [Azure Resource ID]****
-3. Run **Terraform Init** to intialize the Azure Provider
+4. Run **Terraform Init** to intialize the Azure Provider
-4. Use the Azure CLI to identify the existing Resource ID for your existing Resource Group where your existing Key Vault resides:
+5. Use the Azure CLI to identify the existing Resource ID for your existing Resource Group where your existing Key Vault resides:<br/>
     **az group show --name [existing Resource Group name]**
-5. Import your existing Resource Group with syntax like this:
+5. Import your existing Resource Group with syntax like this:<br/>
     **terraform import azurerm_resource_group.rg1 [entire value for id from previous command]**
-6. Use the Azure CLI to identify the existing Resource ID for your existing Key Vault:
+6. Use the Azure CLI to identify the existing Resource ID for your existing Key Vault:<br/>
     **az keyvault show --name [existing Key Vault name]**
-7. Importing your existing Key Vault with syntax like this:
+7. Importing your existing Key Vault with syntax like this:<br/>
     **terraform import azurerm_key_vault.kv [entire value for id from previous command]**

 ## Deploy the VM and VNET Using Terraform